 Dr. O'Connor also uses standardized assessment measures to compare the young person's psychological functioning to others of the same age across a range of behaviors and skills.
 Standardized measures include intelligence and cognitive/learning measures, academic tests and tests to measure the young person's neuro-cognitive skills across numerous domains.
 These include sensori-motor skills, memory & learning skills, auditory/phonological skills, visual-spacial and language skills, executive functions and processing speed skills.
 The young person's social, emotional and behavioral functioning, as well as his academic skills are also assessed.

 Dr. O'Connor tailors the assessment to the young person's specific needs and uses assessment tools and approaches that address the concerns that are at issue for the child, adolescent or young adult.
+No two young people will show the same pattern of neurocognitive strengths and weaknesses, despite sharing the same diagnosis, for example, a reading disorder.

 Dr. O'Connor's psychological assessments sharpen the focus or "open a window" on the young person's strengths and specific needs.
 You will have a clearer picture of how the child, adolescent or young person is doing across various developmental and/or neuro-cognitive domains, and the kind of interventions can help in areas of concern.